 “Lucy Liu: One Of These Things Is Not Like The Others”

-the first U.S. museum exhibition of paintings and sculpture by Lucy Liu, the artist, actress and advocate, entitled:
+the first U.S. museum exhibition of paintings and sculpture by Lucy Liu, the artist, actress and advocate.

 An accomplished artist whose work was recently exhibited at the National Museum of Singapore, Lucy Liu has created an impressive collection of deeply personal artworks, ranging from large-scale paintings to inventive mixed media works to intricate wood sculptures.

-Lucy Liu is an award-winning actress who has appeared in films, on television and on Broadway.
+Lucy is an award-winning actress who has appeared in films, on television and on Broadway.
 She is also a respected director and dedicated UNICEF ambassador, advocating for children’s health and protection since 2004.
-Liu will visit Yountville to serve as Keynote Speaker at the Museum’s February 25 “Phenomenal Women” fundraising luncheon, held in the Museum’s main gallery in Yountville, and has generously donated an original work of silkscreen and acrylic on paper: “Freshly Squeezed III, 2013” for auction to benefit the museum’s arts education programs.
+Lucy was Keynote Speaker at the Museum’s February 25 “Phenomenal Women” fundraising luncheon, generously donating the original work: “Freshly Squeezed III, 2013” to benefit the museum’s arts education programs.